Maryland - Gaylord National Harbor, May 5-8, 2019

-The important work of NASCIO is conceived and executed by business and operating committees comprised of volunteer members and supported by association staff.
+The important work of NASCIO is conceived and executed by business and operating committees comprised of engaged members and supported by association staff.
 In addition to the Executive Committee, NASCIO has operating committees and ad hoc issues committees and working groups that report to the Executive Committee.

 The Audit Committee assists the Executive Committee in fulfilling its oversight responsibilities with respect to the annual audit of the association's books and records, including selection of the independent auditor and oversight of internal controls over financial management and reporting.
 The committee is comprised of the secretary-treasurer, who is the chairperson, and two or more members of the Executive Committee appointed by the president.

 Staff contact: Lisa Thompson, Deputy Director

 Successful information technology initiatives in state government deserve to be highlighted and shared in order to promote innovation, foster better government and engage citizens.
 For over 25 consecutive years, NASCIO has honored achievements in the public sector through its Recognition Awards for Outstanding Achievement in the Field of Information Technology.

 The Awards Committee is charged with determining the awards winners in ten submission categories.
 Committee members review and score nominations and then recommend award finalists and recipients.
 Being a member on this committee is a great avenue to network with other members, gain knowledge regarding state technology projects through the review process and ultimately honor outstanding state technology initiatives.